shaitanzx/Fooocus_extend/README.md

 Each option corresponds to a corresponding option on the inpaint tab.
 Therefore, please refer to the inpaint tab for usage details on how to use each option.

 Support [SEP], [SKIP], [PROMPT] tokens: [wiki/Advanced](https://github.com/Bing-su/adetailer/wiki/Advanced)

+The YOLO and Mediapipe models are used as detection models.
+Additional models can be downloaded from civitai.com using the Civitai Model Helper.
 <table>
   <tr>
     <td><a href="https://colab.research.google.com/github/shaitanzx/Fooocus_extend/blob/main/Fooocus_extend_wo_update.ipynb" rel="nofollow"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab" data-canonical-src="https://colab.research.google.com/assets/colab-badge.svg"></a></td><td>Fooocus_extend.
 Base version 2.5.5</td>